Contraindications of Spirulina

 In perfectly healthy people, spirulina taken in appropriate doses need not cause any side effects.
 However, when taken in excess, it can cause discomfort and lead to symptoms such as constipation, stomach pain, thirst, skin rashes, dizziness, etc. In the event of any of these symptoms, it is vital you stop taking it and go to A&E as quickly as possible.
 Take a look at the comparison between chlorella and spirulina for further information.

-If you'd like to read similar articles to Contraindications of Spirulina, we recommend you browse around our Drugs & supplements category.
+If you want to read similar articles to Contraindications of Spirulina, we recommend you visit our Drugs & supplements category.